Can I Drink and Still Drive?

 Penalties

-Not only does driving under the influence (DUI) pose a serious risk to yourself and others on the road, it also comes with serious penalties, including:
+Not only does driving or attempting to drive under the influence (DUI) pose a serious risk to yourself and others on the road, it also comes with serious penalties, including:

 - Up to six months in prison